Hijack the Seas: Tsunami

 “Look!”
 Enid said excitedly.

 I turned back from perusing the dead street to see her kneeling excitedly on the floor, where cracks in the cobbles had allowed a single green sprout to shoot up between the stones.
 It was a hardy-looking little thing, nourished, I guessed, from some water source far below and strengthened by the sunlight leaking through gaps in the ceiling.
-It looked like the witches had hollowed out a hill or magicked one on top of their town, but light was spearing down through myriad holes in the shell above us like in the great portal room where we’d come in.
+It looked like the witches had hollowed out a hill or magicked one on top of their town, but light was spearing through myriad holes in the shell above us like in the great portal room where we’d arrived.

 “Watch this,” Enid said, looking at me.
 And then back down to where her little discovery was doing something as she poured a small amount of water on it from a chipped teacup.
 The sprout shivered briefly as if in a slight breeze and then plopped out another leaf to join the three it already had.